 Add a little sparkle to your portraits and hand them a sparkler.
 Make sure they’re old enough to hold it safely!!

 Related: DIY Sparkler Photos

 Create a gorgeous fairy light bokeh frame by dangling some white, battery operated fairy lights in front of your lens.
 Make sure they’re not too close or the highlights will blow out, and you don’t want to scratch your lens!

-The first time I tried this experiment I dangled the lights in front of my lens with one hand, whilst trying to control my heavy camera and lens combo in the other.
-Let’s just say there was a lot of missed shots, sweating and swearing!
+The first time I tried this experiment, I dangled the lights in front of my lens with one hand whilst trying to control my heavy camera and lens combo in the other.
+Let’s just say there were a lot of missed shots, sweating and swearing!